Is Canelo Alvarez biting off more than he can chew this time?

 How much does the Canelo vs. Kovalev fight cost?

 A new subscriber to DAZN can sign up for a monthly subscription or annual pass to watch the fight.
 The annual pass — which includes access to all of DAZN’s live events, as well as highlights, replays, behind-the-scenes features, original shows and live reports — in the U.S. is $99.99, which averages out to a little over $8 a month.
 For those who want a monthly-plan instead of the longer-term value, fight fans can sign up for a monthly option for $19.99.
+(In Canada, the monthly plan is $20 CAD, and the annual plan is $150 CAD.)

 For current subscribers, the fight is already included as part of your plan.